Generalized Meta-Analysis for Multiple Regression Models Across Studies with Disparate Covariate Information: Models and Methods

-which indicates that the precision of GMeta depends on the size of the reference sample ($n$) as well as on those of the studies ($n_{k}$'s).
-However, as we will see in Section 3, the study sample sizes are the dominating factor controlling the precision of GMeta and with fixed $n_{k}$'s, the precision of GMeta quickly reaches plateau as a function of $n$.
+which indicates that the precision of GENMETA depends on the size of the reference sample, $n$, as well as on those of the studies, $n_{k}$.
+However, as we will see in Section 3, the study sample sizes are the dominating factor controlling the precision of GENMETA and with fixed $n_{k}$'s, the precision of GENMETA quickly reaches plateau as a function of $n$.